 - The carbon dioxide feed system, including refrigerated storage tanks and solution feeder panels, appeared to be in good overall condition. - The ferric chloride system and pumps were operational.
 Bulk and day storage tanks were in fair condition.
-Electrical panels showed signs of corrosion but were functional scheduled for replacement.
-The system is scheduled for full replacement. - The dry polymer mixing units and distribution systems were in good condition.
+The associated electrical panels showed signs of corrosion but were functional.
+The system, including the electrical panel, is scheduled for full replacement.

+- The dry polymer mixing units and distribution systems were in good condition.
 Make down and dilution units appeared to be in very good condition.
 Metering pumps and piping were in good condition.
 Electrical panels were in good condition. - The lime slaking and feed systems appeared to be in good condition.
-One lime slaker was installed in Fiscal Year 2021 and the second one was installed in Fiscal Year 2022.
-A new lime silo dust collector system with new laser level sensors and new LED lights were installed last year.
-Both feeders were in service at the time of the visit.
-The lime silo, vibrator, rotary valve, and dosing unit appeared to be in fair condition.
-Slakers and pumps, and slurry pumps were operational.
-Much of the equipment was covered in dust from the lime.

-- The fluoride pump and tank are currently operational; pumps appear to be new and in excellent condition.
+Both lime slakers were recently rehabilitated and replaced.
+The lime silo dust collector system with new laser level sensors and new LED lights remains in excellent condition.
+Both feeders were in service at the time of the inspection.
+The lime silo, vibrator, rotary valve, and dosing unit appeared to be in operational condition.
+Slakers and pumps, and slurry pumps remain operational.
+Much of the equipment was covered in dust from the lime and the filters were recently changed. - The fluoride pump and tank were operational; pumps appeared to be new and in excellent condition.
 Bulk and day storage tanks appeared to be intact and functional.
+The hoses and the day tank recently underwent replacement.
 Metering pumps were functional.
 Electrical equipment was in good condition.
-The system is currently scheduled for replacement. - The sodium hypochlorite storage and distribution system were in good condition.
+The system remains scheduled for replacement. - The sodium hypochlorite storage and distribution system remain in good condition.
 Storage tanks were in good condition.
-Containment area flooring was in good condition.
-Transfer pumps were new and in excellent condition.
-Metering pumps are in good condition. - The gaseous ammonia system is generally in excellent condition.
-New ammonia system has been installed and currently in use.
-New regulators have been recently installed.
-New pressure gauges have been recently installed.
-New ammonia gas lines are being installed.
-Bulk storage tanks are in very good condition.
-The three ammoniators are functional and in good condition. - Backup generators, diesel tanks and associated equipment appeared to be in good condition after a recent rehabilitation. - New electrical switchgear room was in excellent condition.
+Containment area flooring was under rehabilitation at the time of the inspection.
+The transfer pumps were new and in excellent condition.
+Metering pumps remain in good condition. - The gaseous ammonia system remains in excellent condition.
+The new ammonia system was installed and was in use.
+New regulators were recently installed.
+New pressure gauges were recently installed.
+New ammonia gas lines were being installed.
+Bulk storage tanks were in very good condition.
+The three ammoniators were functional and in good condition. - Backup generators, diesel tanks and associated equipment remain in good condition after a recent rehabilitation. - The new electrical switchgear room remains in excellent condition.